morgil/madgwick_py/README.md

 # License

-Copyright (c) 2015 Jonas Böer, jonas.boeer@student.kit.edu
+Copyright (c) 2015-2022 Jonas Böer, webmaster@morgil.de

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by